The Divinity of Seriousness

 Does he lack a notion of earnestness in the character he who takes the non-triviality nature of every matter as an opportunity to cast sarcasm?
 Maybe he does.
 Or on another end of the spectrum, he might be vain, and therefore everything but himself would appear as a matter of a joke to him.
 So, on one end there is absolute weakness, and on the other end there are narcissistic manners.
 What good could lie in the gap of the two extremes?
 One might think the necessary balance – having the right amount of force in action.
 Then one shall ask, what force should it be, and what amount is the right amount?

-One should, so to speak, moderately dance with the evil forces in order to keep them flowing.
-Great caution is necessary, for they could act evil and offer temptations.
+One should, so to speak, dance moderately with the evil forces in order to keep them flowing.
+Great caution is necessary, for they could misbehave and offer temptations.
 They shall not be ill-treated, otherwise they will burst.
 They shall not be denied, nor shall they be allowed in all circumstances.

 It is a good exercise to look in the mirror sometimes, and try to communicate with the forces – to see the unmasked: that which hides behind one’s mask.
 The opportunity of seeing that is given to he who is truthful with regards to the nature of his soul.
 He will see that, if he is courageous.
 Although he will lose all fears, he will be terrified of that.
 He who is blessed will then bow.
 Carefully, without malevolence, he shall unite with what he sees.